FC Politehnica Iași (1945)

 Fotbal Club Politehnica Iași (/ro/), commonly known as Politehnica Iași or simply Poli Iași, was a Romanian football club from the city of Iași, Iași County.

-Named after the Gheorghe Asachi Technical University of Iași, the team was founded in 1945.
-Its home stadium was the Stadionul Emil Alexandrescu, where it played in blue and white until being dissolved in 2010.
-In the same year, a successor club was formed under the name of ACSMU Politehnica Iași and currently competes in the first division.
+Founded in 1945, the team alternated between Romania’s first and second leagues, playing in Liga I for twenty-eight seasons between 1960 and 2010.
+Its home ground was Emil Alexandrescu Stadium, where it played in blue and white until being dissolved in 2010.
+In the same year, a successor club was formed under the name ACSMU Politehnica Iași.

 History

-The club was established as Sportul Studențesc Iași by a group of students on 27 April 1945, and first received the name of Politehnica one month later (Asociația Sportivă Politehnica Iași).
-It alternated between Romania's second and first leagues.
-They played in the Liga I for 28 seasons during the periods: 1960–61, 1962–1967 (under the name CSMS Iași), 1968–1972, 1973–1981, 1982–1990, 1995–96, and 2004–2010.
+The club was established on 27 April 1945 as Sportul Studențesc Iași by a group of students from the Gheorghe Asachi Technical University of Iași, and received the name Politehnica one month later (Asociația Sportivă Politehnica Iași).
+It alternated between Romania’s second and first leagues, playing in the Romanian top flight during the 1960–61, 1962–1967 (under the name CSMS Iași), 1968–1972, 1973–1981, 1982–1990, and 1995–96 periods.